Golmaal 3: Plot

+Later, Pritam and Geeta go on their honeymoon while Gopal, Madhav, Lucky, and the two Laxmans end up brawling after an argument over their rooms.
 During the argument, Daboo tries to stop them, but they don't.
-The film ends with Daboo pulling the director of the film Rohit Shetty and other crew members to stop their argument.
+The film ends with Daboo saying “I can't stop them, only one man can” on the camera and pulls the director of the film, Rohit Shetty, and other crew members to stop their argument.
 The whole cast and crew enter the frame to stop them together, which itself creates chaos.